cytechmobile/buddytask/readme.txt

 * Added support for BuddyPress version 12 and above (no longer requires the BuddyPress Classic plugin)
 * Added support for drag-and-drop tasks on mobile devices
+* Added support for HTML content in the task description.
+The description is now sanitized using wp_kses_post(), which allows only permitted HTML tags for post content.
 * Added support for WordPress version 6.8 and above

 = 1.2.0 =